-The treatment of hand swelling is a constant challenge for therapists where the objective is to reduce the swelling quickly and effectively in order to focus therapy on more functionally related goals, such as return to work and usual activity.
-There is no consensus on what is the most effective method of treating hand swelling after trauma or surgery.
-With the introduction of novel therapeutic techniques and modalities to treat swelling there is a need to assess the efficacy of these when compared to standard treatment.
+The treatment of hand swelling is a constant challenge for therapists where the objective is to reduce the swelling quickly and effectively and focus therapy on more functionally related goals, such as return to work and usual activity.
+There is no consensus on the most effective method of treating hand swelling after trauma or surgery.
+With the introduction of novel therapeutic techniques and modalities to treat swelling, there is a need to assess the efficacy of these when compared to standard treatment.

 key research questions

-This four year programme of research covers four interlinking projects, the aims of which are to:
+This four-year NIHR/ HEE funded programme of research covered four interlinking projects, the aims of which were to: